 Mary Manuel received her master of health care administration degree from Belhaven University in 2013 while working in the Center of Biostatistics and Bioinformatics.

-She is currently the director of operations for the Department of Preventive Medicine, providing overall support and direction for finance, grants management, and business operations for all aspects of the department including education, research, and the clinical enterprise.
+She is currently the associate departmental business administrator for the Department of Preventive Medicine, providing overall support and direction for finance, grants management, and business operations for all aspects of the department including education, research, and the clinical enterprise.

 She has been with UMMC since 2010.

-Brea Cole joined UMMC in 2007.
+Brea joined UMMC in 2007.
 She is the manager of the Medically Integrated Wellness Program in the Department of Preventive Medicine where she also provides administrative and organizational support for the department and the Lifestyle Medicine Clinic.

 She is a Lifestyle Coach for the CDC National Diabetes Prevention Program, and is trained and/or certified in various other lifestyle management and worksite wellness programs.

 Mary Margaret Saulters received her bachelor's in anthropology and biology from the Sally McDonnell Barksdale Honors College at the University of Mississippi and her master's in rural sociology from the University of Missouri.
 Mary Margaret joined UMMC in 2016 and is currently serving as the Project Manager for the Mississippi CEAL Team for Community Engaged Research.
 This NHLBI-funded project seeks to understand and address the health disparities surrounding the COVID-19 pandemic.

 Hollie manages the department's educational programs such as the residency program, medical school courses, and School of Population Health Policy Fellowship.
 She oversees all administrative activities associated with the program.
 She ensures the program's overall educational environment facilitates the achievement of program objectives.
 She assists the Program Director that the training program is in full compliance with the GME Office and institutional policies and procedures, ACGME requirements and regulations and relevant professional standards and criteria.